 Focus on the future.
 A profile is used to show what you have to offer to an employer – what you will do for the company in the future.
 Look at job postings to get an idea of what the company is looking for in an employee.
 In your profile, explain how you will meet the company's expectations.

-Does a sales manager position require someone who can improve the company's sales figures?
-Your profile may state that you are a “successful sales executive in developing strategies that have delivered 6 and 7 figure revenue growth.”
-Explain what you have done to show the recruiter what you can do and what you will do, if they hire you.
+Does a sales manager position require someone who can improve the company's sales numbers?
+Your profile may state that you are an "accomplished sales manager with a track record of developing strategies that have generated 6 and 7 figure revenue growth."
+Explain what you have done to show the recruiter what you can do and what you will do, if hired.

 Location matters.
 It's important that your resume objective is stated where an employer can see it when they glance at your resume, so list your profile at the top of the page, above your work experiences .